agung96tm/go-simple-web-application/README.md

 Go Simple Web Application
 ===========================================
-A Simple Web Application Example for Handling gRPC and RestAPI.
+A Simple Web Application Example for Handling Modern API Technologies.

 ## How To Run